Why Should You Want To Serve In an Internship?

 - Secure a formal job description from the employer.

-- Set an appointment well before the semester in which you will be interning with the Assistant to the Dean to discuss all additional requirements and to begin the contract paperwork.
+- Set an appointment well before the semester in which you will be interning with the Department Chair to discuss all additional requirements and to begin the contract paperwork.

-- Once all paperwork is completed and a faculty supervisor has approved the job description for being worthy of academic credit, the Assistant to the Dean may enroll you in the class.
+- Once all paperwork is completed and a faculty supervisor has approved the job description for being worthy of academic credit, the Department Chair may enroll you in the class.

 - Meet with your faculty supervisor as soon as possible to ensure you understand your responsibilities.